A compiled and categorised list of Cover4Cycles most frequently asked questions

 If you secure your bicycle away from home, then your bike must be secured to an immovable object with an approved lock through the bike frame to ensure that theft and accidental or malicious damage is covered.
 You must not leave your bike unattended for more than 24 hours and you must also supply evidence of force or violence used to access or take your bicycle.

-In/on a vehicle
+In a vehicle

-• A Thatcham category 1 alarm/immobiliser
+• A Thatcham approved alarm

 If you store your bike in a vehicle, then it must be out of sight where possible.